Luchs (tank): Running gear

 For each side, the Luchs' chassis consisted of five cropped support links, with a wheel diameter of 735 mm, located in two rows.
 It uses Schachtellaufwerk overlapping/interleaved road wheels and "slack track" configuration.
 Torsion bar is the primary suspension for the Luchs.

 Production

 Maschinenfabrik Augsburg-Nürnberg's original order consisted of 800 tanks, of which 700 were to be produced as Luchs 5 cm.
 Serial production began in September 1943 and continued until February 1944.

 Only 100 Panzer II “Luchs” were produced in total, all manufactured by MAN.
-A total of only 100 (2cm) vehicles were produced (serial No. 200101–200200) but not a single tank with a 50 mm gun was produced.
+A total of only 100 (2 cm) vehicles were produced (serial No. 200101–200200) but not a single tank with a 50 mm gun was produced.
 The MAN company was not able to fulfill the order completely as it was producing the Panther tank.